HIGH-QUALITY EVIDENCE-INFORMED CONTENT

 Moving Forward: Evaluating a Curriculum for Managing Responsive Behaviours in a Geriatric Psychiatry Inpatient Population.
 Speziale, J., Black, E., Coatsworth-Puspoky, R., Ross, T., & O’Regan, T. (2009, March).
 Published in The Gerontologist, 49(4), 570-576.
 Read the Abstract

 GPA eLearning for Healthcare Students

-We have adapted our traditional GPA Basics (7.5-hour) in-house curriculum to a 2 to 3-hour online independent learning format called GPA eLearning. eLearning is applicable to anyone who works with older adults, but was designed primarily for healthcare students and those with limited time or access to the full-day GPA Basics or Integrated GPA (iGPA) blended learning program.
+GPA eLearning, originally designed for healthcare students, is an adapted version of our traditional GPA Basics (7.5-hour) in-house curriculum.
+GPA eLearning is a 2 to 3-hour online independent learning format, also suitable for those with limited time or access to the full-day GPA Basics course or Integrated GPA (iGPA), a blended learning program.